noobCoder69-moo/Posts/README.md

 - broke my app because i forgot a `/` in `<int:pk>/` (don’t laugh, it happens)
 - accidentally built a glorified todo app
 - told myself it’s actually a scalable microservice-ready enterprise-grade posting system™
-- vibecoded the frontend because why not — half the code is basically vibes.
+- vibecoded the frontend because why not, half the typescript code is basically vibes.

 ---